th-koeln/wpf_dig_kom/_snippets/projectrequirements.md

 # Project Plan

 A rough project plan / course plan would be useful to determine when which parts of the project should be finished.
-With this specification you can prevent the stagnation at a task or see the fulfilled tasks, which are already due.
+With this specification, you can prevent the stagnation at a task or see the fulfilled tasks, which are already due.
 Also, this serves as a reference for the students so they do not put too much time into a themed area.
-The students could thereby assess their ability to test expences.</p>
+The students could thereby assess their ability to test expenses.

 # Items
 Teachers could already develop rough tasks / items during the elaboration of the task, which the